mjclobo/CWT_Multi/docs/CWTmath.rst

 Thus we are able to recover our true amplitudes, :math:`\vec{a}`, from (i) the response of our wavelet filters to the signal, and (ii) the known response coefficient matrix.
 Note that the RCM problem becomes trivial for :math:`r_{S_{2}, \, M_{2}} = r_{M_{2}, \, S_{2}} \approx 0.0`,
 where the filters do not respond to energy at the adjacent tidal frequency.

+**CWT_Multi creates an analogous matrix problem for tidal constituents within a tidal species band for the constituents analysis.**
+An analogous matrix problem is also create for the species analysis, where there is only one filter per tidal species.
+However, these species filters are much shorter, and therefore have a much wider frequency response.
+That is, we favor resolution in time (i.e., a shorter filter can capture changes that occur on smaller time scales) and sacrifice frequency resolution (i.e., the species filter can only identify a "blob" of energy within each respective tidal species band).

+The application of the CWT_Multi method to observed data is more unwieldy, because (i) there will exist energy at tidal frequencies that do not have filters, and (ii) as more frequencies are added to the filter bank, the RCM problem becomes more susceptible to "cross-talk" between tidal consituents/species.
+Regardless, Lobo et al., (2024) have shown that the CWT_Multi method is effective at quantifying nonstationary tidal amplitudes/phases and reconstructing a tidal-energy-only time series for many applications.

 Additional reading
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 - See `Lobo et al., (2024) <https://journals.ametsoc.org/view/journals/atot/41/10/JTECH-D-23-0144.1.xml>`_
   for details on the information presented on this page.
+- `Lilly and Ohelde (2012) <https://ieeexplore.ieee.org/document/6255798>`_ provides excellent exposition
+  to the considerations had when choosing wavelet filter type and parameters.